top of page

 Based in Liverpool, UK, I am a professional musician and visual artist working across sound and form.

 My work sits within a lineage of reductive and systems-based abstraction, drawing on the structural clarity of Aurelie Nemours, the disciplined repetition of Julije Knifer and the conceptual rigour of François Morellet and Sol LeWitt.
-These influences are grounded in a parallel life as a performing musician, where timing, phrasing and silence are experienced physically rather than theoretically.
+It is grounded in my experience as a performing musician, where timing, phrasing and silence are felt physically.

 STEMS is a system for translating music into visual form.

-Each work is a direct transcription of a musical passage, where pitch is mapped vertically and duration is expressed through width and structure of each form.
-Solid stems represent shorter notes; hollow stems indicate sustained notes.
-Wider spacings between forms function as silence.
+Each painting is a direct transcription of a musical passage.
+Pitch is mapped vertically; duration is expressed through the width and structure of each form.
+Solid stems represent shorter notes, while hollow stems indicate sustained tones.
+Spacing between forms functions as silence or rests.
+Variations in proximity suggest phrasing, articulation and the grouping of notes into rhythmic structures.

-The paintings are not interpretations or abstractions of music - they are precise visual scores.
-Every element corrresponds to a specific musical event.
+The works are not interpretations or abstractions of music - but precise visual scores in which every element corresponds to a specific event.

-Working across jazz, classical and contemporary music, the system allows compositions to be re-experienced as spatial rhythm: time becomes structure and sound becomes form.
+Working across jazz, classical and contemporary music, the system allows compositions to be re-experienced as spatial rhythm: time becomes structure; sound becomes form.